Sustainable development and the ski area

 Protect the black grouse: respect the quiet zones

-On the ski area, quiet zones have been created for the black grouse by the ski lift teams in collaboration with the Vanoise National Park.
-Even if the powder fields attract you, preserve these small sectors where the grouse spend the winter.
-Because if they are disturbed by skiers or snowshoers, the grouse fly away.
-Normal for a bird?
+The ski area's lift crews, in conjunction with the Vanoise National Park, have therefore created quiet zones for black grouse.
+Even if you're attracted by the powdery fields, it's important to preserve these small areas where the grouse spend their winters.
+If disturbed by skiers or snowshoers, the grouse will fly away.
+Is that normal for a bird?
 Yes, but in winter, with the cold and limited resources, they need to stay on the ground, hidden in the snow, to conserve their energy.
-The quiet zones are perfectly indicated, respect them and enjoy the rest of the domain!
+The quiet zones are perfectly indicated, so respect them and enjoy the rest of the resort!

 Val Cenis is the first French resort to equip itself with an electric snow groomer.
 A long-awaited milestone for all lift companies, to reduce the use of fossil fuels, greenhouse gas emissions and fine particles in the mountains.